scipopt/gcg/doc/resources/users/misc/getting-started.md

 ...

 ```

-### Start from new with `free`
-If you now want to start all over and read a different problem, that's no problem. `free` will happily
-remove the current LP from memory, such that you can then read another.

 ## Advanced Commands
 After these basic commands, you might want to change some more settings or give GCG information about your problem.